Respiratory Tract Infection

 IgE mediated / anaphylaxis / severe reaction:

-* Levofloxacin 500mg PO or IV once daily (12 hourly if severe, excellent oral bioavailability ) +/- Gentamicin once daily IV (Please see Gentamicin dosing schedule).
+* Levofloxacin 500mg PO or IV BD ( excellent oral bioavailability ) +/- Gentamicin once daily IV (Please see Gentamicin dosing schedule).

-Add Metronidazole 500mg TDS IV or 400mg TDS PO in aspiration pneumonia.
+Add Metronidazole 500mg TDS IV or 400mg TDS PO ( excellent oral bioavailability) in aspiration pneumonia.

 Note: treatment of aspiration pneumonia does not require addition of metronidazole to either piperacillin-tazobactam or co-amoxiclav as both provide sufficient anaerobic cover.